asherikov/staticoma/README.md

-- individual parameters can be passed via command line, but due to nested structure of roslaunch scripts such parameters often must be passed from top level scripts to lower level scripts through a chain of intermediate scripts;
+- individual parameters can be passed via command line, but due to nested structure of roslaunch scripts such parameters often must be passed from top level to lower level scripts through a chain of intermediate scripts;

 - parameters can be uploaded from YAML files to 'parameter server' (http://wiki.ros.org/Parameter%20Server) -- ROS service which manages global